 For its time, Raja Harishchandra was a massive project.
 Said to be 3700 feet long (some censor certificates put it at 2994 feet), the film was shot in Bombay and its vicinity and took almost eight months to finish.
 It was first shown to a select audience that included famous personalities of Bombay and the editors of various newspapers on April 21, 1913 at Olympia Theatre in the Grant Road area of Bombay.
 On May 3rd, it opened at the Coronation to the public.
 The rest, as they (always) say, is history.

 Sadly, only these two reels of the final film remain, the rest being lost forever.
-And even regarding those two reels, historians are uncertain whether they belong to the original version or the 1917 one.
+And even regarding those two reels, historians were uncertain whether they belong to the original version or the 1917 one.
 Phalke remade the film in 1917 as Satyavadi Raja Harishchandra, said to be slightly shorter in length (does that explain the censor certificate?), after the prints of the original version supposedly wore out.
 The general consensus now is whatever footage w have belongs to the 1917 version.